dongnewman/CS109_ChineseChess/README.md

-# CS109_ChinaChess
+# ChinaChess-of-Sustech
 This is a group project in CS109 lesson in Sustech.
+Owned by DONG Xinyu(DONG Newman) and Chen Kaian(edisnimorF).